JustWhit3/particle-analysis/README.md

 - [Project](https://github.com/JustWhit3/Particle-class/tree/master/Project): this folder contains the whole code of the project and some graphs and informations related to the representation of the final results.
 Quick link to the program is [here](https://github.com/JustWhit3/Particle-class/blob/master/Project/Program.ipynb).

 - [Reference Guides](https://github.com/JustWhit3/Particle-classtree/master/Reference%20guides): this folder contains all the reference guides related to understand how work all the functions and classes defined in the project.

+NOTE: for each folder there is a proper README.md file that explains in detail what are the documents inside it and what they do.